Diophantine Geometry over Groups VIII: Stability

-Given the duo family, $duo$, we start with a specialization $q_1$ of the parameters $q$, that can be extended to a specialization of the duo family, $duo$, $(d_1,d_0,d_2)$, that restricts to a $configuration$ $homomorphism$ of the corresponding configuration limit group (see definition 4.1 in [Se3)), i.e., a specialization of the duo family that satisfies property (4) of a duo limit group (definition 3.1).
-With this specialization $q_1$ of the parameters $q$ we associate the boundedly many fibers that are associated with it in the initial level of the diagram that was constructed iteratively from the sets of configuration homomorphisms.
+By definition, the duo limit group, $Duo$, contains an image of a configuration limit group of the rigid limit group, $Rgd(x,p,q,a)$.
+We denote this configuration limit group, $Conf$.
+Given the rectangle, $rectangle$, we start with a value $q_1$ of the parameters $q$, that can be extended to a value in the rectangle, $rectangle$, that restricts to a $configuration$ $homomorphism$ of the configuration limit group $Conf$.
+I.e., a value in the rectangle that satisfies property (4) of a duo limit group (definition 3.1).
+With this value $q_1$ of the parameters $q$ we associate the boundedly many fibers that are associated with it in the initial level of the diagram, $Diag$, that was constructed iteratively from the sets of configuration homomorphisms.
+We further associate with the value $q_1$ the boundedly many rectangles of those duo limit groups, $Duo_1,\ldots,Duo_t$, that were constructed from completions that appear in the initial level of the diagram $Diag$.
+Note that by the construction of the diagram $Diag$, and the duo limit groups, $Duo_1,\ldots,Duo_t$, there is a global bound on the number of rectangles that are associated with any given value of the parameters $q$, and with those duo limit groups, $Duo_1,\ldots,Duo_t$, that are associated with completions in the initial level of $Diag$.

-We look at all the duo test sequences that factor through the given duo family, $duo$, that is covered by the duo limit group, $Duo$, and restrict to configuration homomorphisms. i.e., sequences of specializations that belong to the given duo family, satisfy property (4) in definition 3.1, and form a test sequence to both completions, $Comp(d_1,p,a)$ and $Comp(d_2,q,a)$, that are subgroups of the duo limit group $Duo$ (see definition 3.1).
+We consider all the duo test sequences that factor through the given rectangle, $rectangle$, and restrict to configuration homomorphisms of the configuration limit group $Conf$ (that is mapped into the Duo limit group $Duo$ that covers the given rectangle $rectangle$).
+I.e., duo test sequences of values in the rectangle $rectangle$, that satisfy property (4) in definition 3.1.

-With this collection of test sequences of the given duo family, we look at those test sequences for which their restrictions to configuration homomorphisms ([Se3],4.1) can be extended to specializations of one of the (boundedly many) duo families, that are duo families of the duo limit groups $Duo_1,\ldots,Duo_t$ that were constructed from our universal diagram, and are associated with the collection of boundedly many fibers that are associated with the specialization $q_1$ in the initial level of the universal diagram.
+Given this collection of duo test sequences of the given rectangle $rectangle$, we look at those duo test sequences for which their restrictions to configuration homomorphisms ([Se3],definition 4.1) can be extended to values of one of the (boundedly many) rectangles that are associated with the value $q_1$ of the parameters $q$, and with those duo limit groups, $Duo_1,\ldots,Duo_t$, that were constructed from completions that are placed in the initial level of the diagram, $Diag$.

-Given this collection of test sequence of specializations of the given duo family, we extended each of their restrictions to configuration homomorphisms, to the shortest possible homomorphism of the (boundedly many) duo families, that are associated with the duo limit groups $Duo_1,\ldots,Duo_t$, and the boundedly many fibers that are associated with $q_1$ in the initial level of the universal diagram.
+For each such duo test sequence, we extended the restrictions of the values in the duo test sequence to configuration homomorphisms, to the shortest possible value in the (boundedly many) rectangles, that are associated with $q_1$ and with the duo limit groups $Duo_1,\ldots,Duo_t$, that were constructed from completions in the initial level of the diagram $Diag$.